Explore The Area

 Area information, events, and attractions

-Beautiful Metropolitan Campus
+Our Beautiful Campus

 Arcadia University’s 81-acre campus in Glenside is the former private estate of the late sugar refiner William Welsh Harrison.
-Since its purchase in 1929, Harrison’s land has been transformed into a thriving academic community in metropolitan Philadelphia.
+Since its purchase in 1929, Harrison’s land has been transformed into a thriving academic community near Philadelphia.
 With more than two-thirds of all full-time undergraduate students residing on campus, the University offers a wide variety of activities, including Division III athletics and more than 40 clubs and organizations.
 Click here to learn more about what’s happening at Arcadia.

 Quaint College Town